aasthasaxena217/100DaysofCode/Day01/README.md

-This repository contains solutions for the following problems:
+This repository contains solutions for the following problems in JavaScript:

 # GeeksForGeeks Array Problems Solutions